indexdata/localindices/doc/manual/02-using.md

 <!---
     D: THIS SECTION NEEDS MORE INFORMATION ON THE TRANSFORMATION CHOICES THEMSELVES.
     Jakub: maybe a link to the transformation section?
     D: I don't see that helping much, unless I'm missing something.
+    Jakub: I mean there's a whole chapter on TPs in the manual, instead of putting more text here let's refer user to that section.
 -->

 * _Storage_: Select the storage type and location for the harvested data.
 The Harvester has a storage abstraction layer to allow it to work with multiple potential record storage systems, but at present, only Solr/Lucene is supported.

 * _Encoding override_:
 <!---
 D. Encoding override needs explanation; it is missing in the manual right now.
 When would it be required?
 What values are allowed?
 What is the input format?
 Will this be a drop-down later?
+    Jakub: Dennis, could you please fill out this section?
 -->

 #### Resource-specific Settings \